-Suspended probation cases opened for the year totaled fifty (50).
+Suspended probation cases opened for the year totaled fifty-five (55).
 Youth placed on suspended probation are tracked by the Chief Probation

 Officer.
-Closings for the year totaled fifty-three (53).
-Closings included thirty-eight (38) successful terminations, eight (8) transferred to probation, and eight (8) by the Court as "no further benefit" with conditions.
+Closings for the year totaled fifty-five (55).
+Closings included thirty-seven (37) successful terminations, ten (10) youths transferred to probation, and eight (8) by the Court as "no further benefit" with conditions.

-Our Intensive Probation Program received one (1) new referrals during 2017 with one (1) successful termination.
-Intensive Probation serves both felony and misdemeanor offenders who have been assigned by the Judge or Magistrate.
-Most of these offenders have failed in completing prior court orders or complying with lower levels of supervision.
+Our Intensive Probation Program received six (6) new referrals during 2018 as compared to one (1) new referral during 2017.
+Intensive Probation involves both felony and misdemeanor offenders who have been assigned by the Judge or Magistrate.
+Most of these offenders have failed in completing prior court orders or have failed to comply with lower levels of supervision.

 Youth placed on Intensive Probation are supervised for one hundred eighty (180) to three hundred sixty (360) days depending on his or her behavior.
 Offenders must complete a detention phase and a four phase program upon release.
-Intensive youth are subjected to increased face-to-face contact with the Intensive Probation Officer, a thirty (30) day detention sentence followed by thirty (30) days of GPS House Arrest, home visits, family intervention, cognitive behavioral therapy, and frequent drug and alcohol testing.
+Intensive youth are subjected to increased face-toface contact with the Intensive Probation Officer, a thirty (30) day detention sentence followed by thirty (30) days of GPS House Arrest, home visits, family intervention, cognitive behavioral therapy, and frequent drug and alcohol testing.
 Our intensive probation officer continued to receive traditional probation cases to supervise as well as Re-entry cases.

-Our Re-entry Probation Officer, Alisha Cooper, received six (6) new referrals during 2017.
+Our Re-entry Probation Officer, Alisha Cooper, received eight (8) new referrals during 2018 as compared to six (6) new referrals during 2017.
 These are youth who were released from a Community Correction Facility or released to probation or parole after a commitment to the Department of Youth Services.
-There were two (2) successful terminations, two (2) unsuccessful, and one (1) closed due to commitment to DYS during 2017.
+There were four unsuccessful terminations, and one case closed due to a finding of "no further benefit" during 2018 as compared to two (2) successful terminations, two (2) unsuccessful, and one (1) closed due to commitment to DYS during 2017.

 The Probation Department also continues to supervise adults placed on probation by Judge Martin.
-The year 2017 began with three (3) adults on reporting probation.
-Three (3) cases closed successfully in 2017.
+The year 2018 began with two (2) adults on reporting probation.
+Two (2) cases closed in 2018; one adult successfully completed the period of supervision; and one did not.
 All of these adult cases being supervised involve criminal charges of Contributing to Truancy.

-Programs and Services offered during 2017 included; GPS Monitored House Arrest, Scram Alcohol Monitoring, Drug Testing, Phone and Home Visit Surveillance, Victim Empathy, Theft Awareness, Cognitive Behavioral Therapy Group, Weekend Theft Offender Program, "16 & Beyond", Risk Assessments and completion of Dispositional Investigative Reports and Home Based Counseling through Leila L. Peyton Counseling Agency.
+Programs and Services offered during 2018 included: GPS Monitored House Arrest, Scram Alcohol Monitoring, Drug Testing, Phone and Home Visit Surveillance, Victim Empathy, Theft Awareness, Cognitive Behavioral Therapy Group, Weekend Theft Offender Program, "16 & Beyond", Risk Assessments and completion of Dispositional Investigative Reports and Home Based Counseling through Leila L. Peyton Counseling Agency.

 Counselors from Allwell Behavioral Health Service in forty-five (45) minute group settings facilitate counseling addressing Cognitive Behavioral Therapy.
+Cognitive Behavioral Therapy groups consist of boys and girls of various ages.
+No more than fifteen (15) are permitted in each group and youth typically attend five (5) sessions.
 Cognitive Behavioral Therapy meets on Tuesdays.
-This group therapy session is also provided to males and females on Intensive Probation while in detention and while in the family home.
-Cognitive Behavioral Therapy is also offered for boys and girls in detention.
-Cognitive Behavioral Therapy groups consist of boys and girls of various ages.
-No more than fifteen (15) are permitted in each group and youth attended five (5) sessions.
+This group therapy session is provided to males and females on Intensive Probation while in detention and while in the family home.

-Educational groups continued to meet on assigned evenings from 3:30 P.M. to 5:30 P.M.
+Educational groups continued to meet on assigned afternoons from 3:30 P.M. to 5:30 P.M.
 Topics include Victim Empathy and Theft Awareness.
-Total youth served in these two (2) programs were fifty-four (54) for the year.
-Fourteen (14) youths completed Victim Empathy and forty (40) youths completed the Theft Program.
+Forty-nine (49) youth participated in these two (2) programs were during 2018.
+Forty-two (42) youths completed Victim Empathy and seven (7) youths completed the Theft Program.
 Probation Officer Jamie Parry facilitates the Victim Empathy Group and Probation Officer, Alisha Cooper facilitates the Theft Awareness classes.